- Why is Cloud Computing Worth the Effort for Regulated Companies?

 Larry Freedman, an attorney with Boston technology law firm Edwards Wildman Palmer, echoed Benfer’s sentiments.

-Plus, there’s a real-world challenge to these virtual systems in the public sector, according to datacenter expert Larry Veino of Presidio Corp.: politics.
-The various departments of the government each have their own strategic plans that may initially seem at odds with a “Cloud First” approach.
+Plus, there’s a real-world challenge to these virtual systems in the public sector, according to data center expert Larry Veino of Presidio Corp.: politics.
+The various government departments each have strategic plans that may initially seem at odds with a “Cloud First” approach.
 Veino believes that government IT is experiencing the same growing pains that the healthcare segment did a few years back.

 What Can You Do to Adopt Cloud Effectively?

 Beckman and Pandiyan suggested the following strategies so that companies can migrate to the cloud while maintaining federal compliance: